mrmyothet/google-it-automation/troubleshooting/README.md

 ---

 ### Communication and Documentation

 **Communications lead:**
 Needs to know what's going on, and provide timely updates on the current state and how long until the problem's resolved.

 - The root cause
 - How you diagnosed the problem and found that root cause
 - What you did to fix the issue
 - What needs to be done to prevent the problem from happening again

 **Postmortems:** Documents that describe details of incidents to help us learn from our mistakes.

 - what happened
 - why it happened
 - how it was diagnosed
 - how it was fixed
 - how to prevent the same event happening in the future

 ---

 - what caused the issue
 - what the impact of the issue was
 - how it got diagnosed
 - the short-term remediation you applied
 - the logn-term remediation you recommend
 - lessons learned

+---

+### Terms and definitions - (crashing programs)

+- **Breakpoints:** Debugging features that lets code run until a certain line of code is executed
+- **Communications lead:** The lead person who needs to receive timely important communication updates
+- **Core files:** Files that store all the information related to the crash to debug the issue
+- **Incident commander (incident controller):** The person who needs to look at the big picture and decide what's the best use of the available resources
+- **Pointers:** The variables that store memory addresses
+- **Postmortems:** Documents that describe details of incidents to learn from mistakes
+- **Undefined behavior:** The code is doing something that's not valid in that programming language
+- **Valgrind:** A powerful tool that can tell if the code is doing any invalid operations, no matter if it crashes or not
+- **Watchdog:** This is another process that checks whether a program is running and, when it's not, starts the program again
+- **Watchpoints:** Debugging feature that lets code run until a variable or expression changes
+- **Wrapper:** A function or program that provides a compatibility layer between two functions or programs, so that